“Hero of the Revolution” — The Village Voice.

 From this experience, he has spoken widely and written or contributed to several books that set forward training curricula and pedagogies for transforming human habitat and behavior to a new paradigm; one that recognizes the need for balance with the flows and rhythms of nature.
 And, on that journey he discovered a killer app for repairing the earth's climate.
 It changes everything.
 This is the subject of his present lectures.

 Albert Bates is a homeopathic Emergency Planetary Technician.
 He is founder (1974) and president of Global Village Institute for Appropriate Technology (gvix.org), a non-profit scientific research, development and demonstration organization with projects on six continents.
 He is also Chief Permaculture Officer (2015) for eCO2, a COOL DESIGN services company focusing on commercial climate stabilization using off-the-shelf hardware and methodologies that let nature do what she does best.
 He facilitates metabiological entanglement and stranded investment rescues.
 He was co-recipient of the first Right Livelihood Award (1980) for the work of his organization, Plenty, in preserving the cultures of indigenous peoples.
 Most recently he has joined the Cloudburst Foundation and NOAH Regen.
 He has degrees in political science and law and certifications in emergency medicine, amateur radio, horsemastership, permaculture, regrarian design and edible forest design.
-He is author of 18 books, including Shutdown!: Nuclear Power on Trial (1979); Climate in Crisis (1990); The Post-Petroleum Survival Guide and Cookbook (2006); The Biochar Solution (2010); The Paris Agreement (2015); Transforming Plastics (2019); and Burn: Using Fire to Cool the Earth (2019).
-He serves as visiting professor for Gaia University, Nanjing Agricultural University, and Gaia Education.
-As past president of Global Ecovillage Network (GEN), he is part of GEN Consulants, designing drawdown ecovillages, ecodistricts and economies.
+He is author of 20 books, including Shutdown!: Nuclear Power on Trial (1979); Climate in Crisis (1990); The Post-Petroleum Survival Guide and Cookbook (2006); The Biochar Solution (2010); The Paris Agreement (2015); Transforming Plastics (2019); Burn: Using Fire to Cool the Earth (2019); The Dark Side of The Ocean (2020); Taming Plastic (2020); Plagued: Surviving a Modern Pandemic (2020); and Making Waves (2021).
+He serves as visiting lecturer for Gaia University, Nanjing Agricultural University, and Gaia Education.
+As past president of Global Ecovillage Network (GEN), he is part of GEN Consultants, designing drawdown ecovillages, ecodistricts and economies.

 In 1980, as part of Plenty International, Albert shared the Right Livelihood Award (considered an “Alternative Nobel”) “...for caring, sharing and acting with and on behalf of those in need at home and abroad.”
 His first book, Honicker v.
 Hendrie, a Lawsuit to End Atomic Power (1977) was considered by many environ-mentalists to mark the turning point in nuclear power’s ascent and the start of its demise.